-The Council has 49% of the shareholding in this company and appoints two out of the four executive board directors.
-The remaining shares are held by Your Housing Group.
-Profits are to be distributed according to shareholding.
-The company has a net worth of \pounds 12.330 million as at 31 March 2014 and returned an operating loss for the year of \pounds 430,000.
+The Council has a 49% shareholding in this company and appoints two out of the four executive board directors.
+The remaining shares are held by Your Housing Ltd. Profits are to be distributed according to shareholding.
+The company has a net worth of \pounds 22.647million as at 31 March 2015 and reported a loss for the year of £158,000.

-A full copy of the Ascent Housing LLP Report and Financial Statements for the Year ended 31 March 2014 can be obtained from Ascent Housing LLP, Apex House, 266 Moseley Road, Levenshulme, Manchester M19 2LH.
+A full copy of the Ascent Housing LLP Report and Financial Statements for the Year ended 31 March 2015 can be obtained from Ascent Housing LLP, Apex House, 266 Moseley Road, Levenshulme, Manchester M19 2LH.